CarlosFdez/videocrop/Readme.md

+# VideoCrop

-A simple project written for myself that crops videos on keyframes to maintain quality.
-Its intended to be similar to Avidemux but with better support for intervals and better previewing features.
-Written in C++ and Qt.
+A gui application used to crop videos on keyframes without retranscoding to maintain quality, remuxing the video into an mp4.
+Its similar to one of Avidemux's use case, but supports exporting multiple intervals simultaneously and comes with video playback features.
+Written in C++ using Qt.

-This is my first ever real project with C++, so any help or advice would be incredibly appreciated.
-This was developed for Windows but with some work on the linking it could be cross-platform.
+This is my first real project with C++, so any help or advice would be appreciated.
+This was developed for Windows but does not use any Windows specific libraries, so with some work it could be cross-platform.

 ### Dependencies
-Uses QtAV for viewing the video and ffmpeg to perform the cutting.
+Uses QtAV for viewing the video and ffmpeg to crop and remux.

-For ffmpeg, download the binaries from https://www.ffmpeg.org/download.html, put them in a directory somewhere, and include them in your system path.
-Or use the package manager if you're on a good platform.

 For QtAV, venture over to http://www.qtav.org/ and get the files by installing the software and enabling development files (or building it yourself).
 Dump the binaries, lib, and include files into the dependencies folder.

+For ffmpeg, download the binaries from https://www.ffmpeg.org/download.html, put them in a directory somewhere, and include them in your system path.
+Or use your installed package manager (like apt or homebrew) if you're on a good platform.

 ### Compiling
 Open up QtCreator, run QMake, and build.
 I could not get it to run in debug mode, so you may have to run in release mode.

+### Todo
+* Clean up the base directory, start moving things into folders
+* Use an actual architecture meant for GUIs.
+Could be MVC, could be a state machine, could be whatever.
+* Implement options
+* Add more buttons for existing features
+* Make the screenshot button actually work
+* Figure out how to unit test C++ code (and guis)